zendesk/ruby-kafka/README.md

 ### v0.5

 Next stable release, with support for the Kafka 0.10 protocol and eventually newer protocol versions.

+## Higher level libraries

+Currently, there are three actively developed frameworks based on ruby-kafka, that provide higher level API that can be used to work with Kafka messages:

+* [Racecar](https://github.com/zendesk/racecar) - A simple framework that integrates with Ruby on Rails to provide a seamless way to write, test, configure, and run Kafka consumers.
+It comes with sensible defaults and conventions.

+* [Karafka](https://github.com/karafka/karafka) - Framework used to simplify Apache Kafka based Ruby and Rails applications development.
+Karafka provides higher abstraction layers, including Capistrano, Docker and Heroku support.

+* [Phobos](https://github.com/klarna/phobos) - Micro framework and library for applications dealing with Apache Kafka.
+It wraps common behaviors needed by consumers and producers in an easy and convenient API.

 ## Why Create A New Library?